-There are four (4) members on the Board of Directors, comprising the Managing Director and three (3) Independent Non-Executive Directors, including the Chairman of the Board.
+There are five (5) members on the Board comprising the Managing Director, two (2) Independent Non-Executive Directors including the Chairman of the Board and two (2) Non-Independent Non-Executive Directors.

-The presence of the Independent Directors that make up more than half of the composition of the Board ensures unbiased and independent opinion and judgement in board deliberations.
-The Independent Directors act independently of Management and are not engaged in the day to day operations of the Group.
+The presence of the Independent Directors ensures unbiased perspective and independent opinion and objective judgment in board deliberations.
+The Independent Directors act independently of Management and are not involved in the day-to-day operations of the Group.

-The main duties and responsibilities of the Board comprise the following:-
+The main duties and responsibilities of the Board include:-

-- > Setting the objectives, goals and strategic plan for the Group; - Adopting and monitoring the progress of the Group's strategy, budgets, plans and policies; - Overseeing the conduct of the Group's business and evaluating whether the business is being properly managed to sustain the value for shareholders; - Considering and approving the matters reserved for the Board covering corporate policies, material investment and/or acquisition/disposal of assets; - Promoting better investor relations and shareholders' communications; - Reviewing the adequacy and integrity of the Group's internal control systems and management information systems, including systems for compliance with applicable laws, regulations, rules, directives and guidelines; and - Ensuring that the Group's financial statements are true and fair and conform with applicable accounting standards.
+- Setting the objectives, goals and strategic plan for the Group; - Adopting and monitoring the progress of the Group's strategy, budgets, plans and policies; - Overseeing the conduct of the Group's business and evaluating whether the business is being properly managed to sustain the value for shareholders; - Considering and approving the matters reserved for the Board covering corporate policies, material investment and/or acquisition/disposal of assets; - > Promoting better investor relations and shareholders' communications; - Reviewing the adequacy and integrity of the Group's internal control systems and management information systems, including systems for compliance with applicable laws, regulations, rules, directives and guidelines; and - > Ensuring that the Group's financial statements are true and fair and conform with applicable accounting standards.